Syncing 10,000 leads/mo? GET A DEMO

 Marketers are slowly moving away from using data management platforms (DMPs) and opting for customer data platforms (CDPs) instead.

-This is a result of the fact that marketers are already investing more in first-party data.
-In fact, DMPs rely mainly on third-party data, store data for shorter periods, and cannot identify users to create the most accurate audiences possible.
-While CDPs collect and structure real-time data into individual, centralized customer profiles.
+DMPs primarily rely on third-party data, store data for shorter periods, and are unable to identify users, which limits their ability to create the most accurate audiences possible.
+CDPs collect and structure real-time data into individual, centralized customer profiles.

 Rely on email marketing